OkapiLib/OkapiLib/docs-dev/content/api/odometry/odometry.md

 ## Odometry

 The `Odometry` class tracks the robot as it moves, computing its position in the field frame.
-It is a singleton so its main method, `loop`, can be called in a task.
+It is a singleton so its main method, `step`, can be called in a task.

 ### setParams